 Harper's Weekly 1893

-The thrilling picture on the right is of a scene in a far-distant part of the country, but it reminds us that it was not so very long ago that we shouldered the wolves out of our way here in New York State.
+The thrilling illustration on the right is of a scene in a far-distant part of the country, but it reminds us that it was not so very long ago that we shouldered the wolves out of our way here in New York State.
 At the opening of the Revolutionary War their cries were heard on the outskirts of Albany, which was then a very important place.
 They are not yet gone from the State, and the strange probability is there are not many States in the Union in which some wolves do not yet remain.
 There are regions in the West in which the enterprising folk have built mod-

 ern little parlor-car cities, finished with electric lights and elevators, electric cars and fine hotels, where it is not altogether certain that the wolves and the wonders of latter-day civilization do not sometimes come together.
 Up in the great timber region of the Northewest, where some such towns are literally built up in the forest, there is little doubt that once in awhile a hungry wolf comes upon the outermost electric street lamp, and blinks his eyes in its strong glare as he tries to stare at it, and to make out what manner of leafless tree it is that has grown up in his native woods, and that seems to hold a fallen star upon its stubby top.

 The rude lumbermen who are tumbling the forests on either side of the Canadian border about their heads are the frontiersmen of this period who know most about our wolves.
 Yet that knowledge does not make them like the cowardly wild dogs any better than do we who see them only in museums.
 Indeed, if the wolf has a friend on earth, it will be a great piece of news to find out what or who it is.
 There are dogs, like Esquimau dogs of wilder Canada, and some Indian dogs also, that are very closely related to the wolves, but the wolves prey upon them as eagerly as upon mutton or lamb in its active state.